techgrounds/techgrounds-ZevWepster/03_Security/Sec-03.md

 **Key-terms**
 ---

+**MFA:** Multi-Factor Authentication is a multistep account login procces that requires users to enter more information than a password.

 **Authentication:** Who are you? checks the identity and credentials

 **Authorization:** Checks if, said person/machine, is allowed to do the things it wants to do.